-Students are assigned substantial independent reading and need to develop routines to keep on track and revisit topics that inspire questions.
+You will be assigned a lot of independent reading and need to develop routines to keep yourself on track.
 Get the Success@UMass Guide to Reading Strategies.

 Note Taking Strategies